bcgov/forestry-bridge-form/docker/README.md

 If you get errors during the build that references scripts such as the following, check the line endings of your local copy of the file.
 Replace `CRLF` line endings with `LF` and rebuild the image.

+If you are using __vscode__ as your IDE, there is a great extension which visualizes lineendings called `Render CRLF Line Endings`.
+Install it and follow its instructions to view line endings

-The `.gitattributes` file for the project has been updated, but if your local copy predates the update, your files may still be affected.
+To change line endings you can view this [gif](./changing-lf-crlf.gif) The `.gitattributes` file for the project has been updated, but if your local copy predates the update, your files may still be affected.

 ```